Why don't more people know about

 can be sensed and measured within the narrow range of vibrations

-consciousness is located only in the physical brain and
+science teaches that consciousness is located only in the

-once the brain dies that is the end of consciousness.
+physical brain and once the brain dies that is the end of

-were created hundreds of years ago and discourage people
+which were created hundreds of years ago and which have

-from direct investigation of the afterlife, saying that
+direct investigation of the afterlife, saying that it is

-investigating or even talking about psychic phenomena (psi)
+on publicly investigating or even talking about psychic

 Dr Dean Radin calls this the "woo woo